Is Bisq safe and Open Source?

-The trading fees for the offer maker is based on trade amount and distance to market price.
+The trading fee for an offer maker is based on the trade amount and distance from the current market price:

-The trading fees for the offer taker depends only on the trade amount.
+The trading fee for an offer taker is based only on the trade amount:

 If you have published an offer, your Bisq application needs to stay online so it is able to react in the case when another trader wants to take your offer.
 The MultiSig deposit transaction is created in that take-offer process.
 Be sure you have deactivated your computers standby mode, otherwise your Bisq application lose the internet connection (monitor standby is not a problem).
 If you shut down the application your offer gets removed from the distributed offerbook as it would become unavailable for others.
 After starting Bisq again your offer gets re-published.
 After the offer has been taken and the trade process has started both traders do NOT need to be online.
 Though they need to check for the status of the trade to see if some action is required from their side (e.g. sending fiat/altcoin or confirm receipt).

 Since version 0.7.0 you can edit your offer under Portfolio/My open offers without paying additional fees.

 There have been reports that some banks have closed client accounts when they see that there is Bitcoin activity involved.

 The reference text of the bank transfer used to trade with Bisq will include only the Bisq trade ID (which is a random sequence of characters, like many other purchase IDs).
 Any trader that is not using the exact ID number as reference text of a bank transfer is considered in breach of contract, which will result in dispute resolution.